Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Distributed Stein Variational Gradient Descent

-where $L$ is the number of local iterations; $[l]$ denotes the \textit{local iteration} index; we have the initialization $\theta^{[0]}_{n} = \theta^{(i-1)}_{n}$; and the function $\phi(\cdot)$ is to be optimized within the unit ball of a \ac{RKHS} $\mathcal{H}$.
-The function $\phi(\cdot)$ is specifically optimized to maximize the steepest descent decrease of a particle-based approximation of the local energy (\ref{eq:min_local_energy_tilted}).
+where $L$ is the number of local iterations; $[l]$ denotes the \textit{local iteration} index; we have the initialization $\theta^{[0]}_{n} = \theta^{(i-1)}_{n}$; and the function $\phi(\cdot)$ is to be optimized within the unit ball of a \ac{RKHS} $\mathcal{H}^d$.
+The function $\phi(\cdot)$ is specifically optimized to maximize the steepest descent decrease of a particle-based approximation of the local energy (\ref{eq:min_local_energy_cavity}).
 To elaborate, we denote as $q^{(i-1)}(\theta) = \sum_{n=1}^{N} \mathrm{K}(\theta, \theta_{ n}^{(i-1)})$ the \ac{KDE} of the current global posterior iterate encoded by particles $\{\theta^{(i-1)}_{ n}\}_{n=1}^{N}$.
-Adopting the factorization (\ref{eq:factorized_parametric}) for the global posterior (cf. (\ref{eq:t_k})), we define the current local approximate likelihood

-Note that (\ref{eq:t_part_udsvgd}) can be computed using \textit{all} the particles in the buffer at agent $k$ at iteration $i$.
-Finally, the tilted distribution $\tilde{p}_{k}^{(i)}$ (cf. (\ref{eq:tilted_dist})) is written as
+Adopting the factorization (\ref{eq:factorized_parametric}) for the global posterior (cf. (\ref{eq:t_k})), we define the current local approximate likelihood Note that (\ref{eq:t_part_udsvgd}) can be computed using \textit{all} the particles in the buffer at agent $k$ at iteration $i$.
+Finally, the (unnormalized) tilted distribution $\tilde{p}_{k}^{(i)}$ (cf. (\ref{eq:tilted_dist})) is written as